Dear readers of ADxS.org, please forgive the disruption.

 1.5.
 LF / HF ratio

-LF / HF: ratio of low frequency power to high frequency power
+LF / HF: Ratio of low frequency power to high frequency power

-• Low values correlate in boys with15
+• Low values correlate with boys17

 • Inattention